VictorNov/n8n-ci-cd/README.md

    - Verify workflows in n8n Cloud UI
    - Manually activate workflows if needed

-#### Method 2: Direct Deployment

-For simpler changes, you can deploy directly:

-1. Go to n8n and make changes to your dev workflow
-2. Export the workflow using the "Commit development workflows" action
-3. Create a pull request directly to the prod branch
-4. Merge the pull request to trigger deployment

 > **Note:** For advanced users who prefer working with terminal commands, please refer to the [development.md](development.md) file.

 ### Post-Deployment Steps